 With another scandal in Congress brewing, politicians are known as much for talking fast, taking bribes, and feathering their own nest with lavish trips and a virtual guarantee of lifetime employement once elected to the position of Congressman as they are for conducting legislative business of the country in a manner befitting a great country.

 A national stereotype of a used car salesman is a person who will do or say anything to get you to pay for taking a used car off of the lot–truth and ethics are way down on the list of the qualities we expect from the profession because it is not in the self-interest of the sales person to be truthful, honest and be able to make money at the same time.
 Unfortunately, the overall impression of our legislators who have the authority to take and spend billions of dollars is on roughly the same level.
 In fact, our reasons for the low public opinion of our elected federal representatives may be based on the same logic we apply to used car salespeople.
-(See this article with a poll taken before the latest scandals had an impact on public opinion.)

 But while the overall impression of Congress may be one of slimy, untrustworthy individuals no one doubts the ability of an elected representative to spot a good, vote-getting issue when he sees it.

 Hence the annual parade of press releases on the annual federal pay raise.

 For some federal employees, the first paycheck reflecting the 2006 pay raise will come this week.
 The first news items about the 2007 pay raise are now hitting the newswires.